What is early ovulation?

 Prior use of hormonal contraception

 It is not unusual to have an irregular cycle after using hormonal contraception.
 The cycle may be irregular for up to a year, during which ovulation can occur both early and later in the cycle while also not occur at all.
 This is why you will get many red days in the beginning, and until your cycle becomes more regular.
-The app will always be able to give green days after ovulation, regardless of irregular cycle or breastfeeding.
+The algorithm will always be able to give green days after ovulation, regardless of irregular cycle or breastfeeding.

 After a pregnancy